iharkatkavets/fcrypt/README.md

 key.
 It is non-sensitive and can be safely stored without encryption.

 **ENCRYPTED_PAD_SIZE (2 bytes):**
-• Contains the size of random padding bytes in the file, encrypted to hide potential file structure hints.
+• Contains the size of the following padding bytes in the file, encrypted to hide potential file structure hints.
 • 2 bytes (16 bits) allow for a maximum pad size of 65,535 bytes, which should be sufficient.